-Based on our understanding of the company and industry, and through discussion with the directors and other management (as required by auditing standards), we identified that the principal risks of non-compliance with laws and regulations related to health and safety, anti-bribery and employment law.
-We considered the extent to which noncompliance might have a material effect on the financial statements.
+Based on our understanding of the Company and industry, and through discussion with the directors and other management (as required by auditing standards), we identified that the principal risks of non-compliance with laws and regulations related to health and safety, anti-bribery and employment law.
+We considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006 and taxation.
-We communicated identified laws and regulations throughout our team and remained alert to any indications of noncompliance throughout the audit.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue or reduce expenditure, management bias in accounting estimates and judgemental areas of the financial statements such as the valuation of investments and accrued revenue.
+We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue or reduce expenditure, management bias in accounting estimates and judgemental areas of the financial statements such as accrued revenue.
 Audit procedures performed by the engagement team included:

-- Detailed discussions were held with management to identify any known or suspected instances of non- compliance with laws and regulations; and - Identifying and assessing the design effectiveness of controls that management has in place to prevent and detect fraud; and - Challenging assumptions and judgements made by management in its significant accounting estimates; and - Performing analytical procedures to identify any unusual or unexpected relationships, including related party transactions, that may indicate risks of material misstatement due to fraud; and - Confirmation of related parties with management, and review of transactions throughout the period to identify any previously undisclosed transactions with related parties outside the normal course of business; and - Performing analytical procedures with automated data analytics tools to identify any unusual or unexpected relationships, including related party transactions, that may indicate risks of material misstatement due to fraud; and - Reading minutes of meetings of those charged with governance and reviewing correspondence with relevant tax and regulatory authorities; and - Review of significant and unusual transactions and evaluation of the underlying financial rationale supporting the transactions; and - Identifying and testing journal entries, in particular any manual entries made at the year-end for financial statement preparation.
+- Detailed discussions were held with management to identify any known or suspected instances of non-compliance with laws and regulations; and - Identifying and assessing the design effectiveness of controls that management has in place to prevent and detect fraud; and - Challenging assumptions and judgements made by management in its significant accounting estimates; and - Performing analytical procedures to identify any unusual or unexpected relationships, including related party transactions, that may indicate risks of material misstatement due to fraud; and - Confirmation of related parties with management, and review of transactions throughout the period to identify any previously undisclosed transactions with related parties outside the normal course of business; and - Performing analytical procedures with automated data analytics tools to identify any unusual or unexpected relationships, including related party transactions, that may indicate risks of material misstatement due to fraud; and - Reading minutes of meetings of those charged with governance and reviewing correspondence with relevant tax and regulatory authorities; and - Review of significant and unusual transactions and evaluation of the underlying financial rationale supporting the transactions; and - Physical inspection of tangible assets and stocks susceptible to fraud or irregularity; and - Identifying and testing journal entries, in particular any manual entries made at the year-end for financial statement preparation.

-Because of the inherent limitations of an audit, there is a risk that we will not detect all irregularities, including those leading to a material misstatement misstatement in the financial statements or non-compliance with regulation.
-This risk increases the more that compliance with a law or regulation is removed from the events and transactions reflected in the financial statements, as we will be less likely to become aware of instances of non-compliance.
+Because of the inherent limitations of an audit, there is a risk that we will not detect all irregularities, including those leading to a material misstatement in the financial statements or non-compliance with regulation.
+This risk increases the more that compliance with a law or regulation is removed from the events and transactions reflected in the financial statements, as we will be less likely to become aware of instances of non-compliance. • As part of an audit in accordance with ISAs (UK), we exercise professional judgement and maintain professional scepticism throughout the audit.
+We also: